CuUwrRobotics/colony-health/README.md

 <!--
-@Author: Nick Steele <nichlock>
+@Author: Nick Steele
-@Date:   21:37 Sep 18 2020
+@Date:   19:04 Sep 24 2020
-@Last modified by:   nichlock
+@Last modified by:   Nick Steele
-@Last modified time: 19:07 Sep 19 2020
+@Last modified time: 20:32 Sep 24 2020
 -->

-# To Do's for this Template
-- [x] Run the code from file setup/labels.json in your console while on the GitHub labels page to update all labels.
-- [x] Add a `.gitignore` if needed
-- [x] Update this readme!
-- [ ] Delete `setup/*` directory and files

 [Check out the workflow information for how to use our repositories!](https://github.com/CuUwrRobotics/workflow)

+# Colony Detection

+See the project for more information!

+- Test images go in the `images` folder (unrelated tests can go into `images/other`)
+- `colony-health` is the folder moved into the catkin workspace, so put all code and build files there